A Typical Breakfast and Fat

 The first common downside of a quickly changed diet to carnivore is this: severe, explosive diarrhea, but it doesn't last long and is controlled with the diarrhea pills, so go gradual into full fat-no carb.
 It's the intake of a lot of meat and fat all at once that causes it.
 Going slow and gradually changing is the key to avoiding this common side effect.
 If you suddenly dump all carbs and add a lot of fat and meat to your diet, you will probably experience this late in the second or the third day.
 I have read that it's common, so go slow.

 Another side effect of starting the carnivore diet is called the "Carnivore flu".
 You feel like you have the flu - achy all over, drained of all energy.
-Its common and usually occurs in the first few weeks and will possibly last for a couple of weeks.
+It's common and usually occurs in the first few weeks and will possibly last for a couple of weeks.
 Its withdrawal from sugar.
 This is what I have learned from my studies, but I have not experienced much of this.
 Fatigue, yes, but not the flu symptoms, however, as I said, I started gradually and didn't eat much sugar or white flour to begin with.

 Losing weight quickly will drain you of your energy, no matter how you do it.
 It's just the way it works.
 It's a good time of year to start this, when things are slow.